Qiskit/qiskit-bot/README.md

   ```
   Thank you for opening a new pull request.

-  Before your PR can be merged it will first need to run and pass continuous
+  Before your PR can be merged it will first need to pass continuous
-  integration tests and be also be reviewed.
-Sometimes the review process can
+  integration tests and be reviewed.
+Sometimes the review process can be slow,
-  be slow, so please be patient.
+  so please be patient.

-  While you're waiting on CI and for review please feel free to review other open
+  While you're waiting, please feel free to review other open PRs.
+While only a
-  PRs.
-While only a subset of people are authorized to approve pull requests for
+  subset of people are authorized to approve pull requests for merging,
-  merging everyone is encouraged to review open pull requests.
-Doing reviews
+  everyone is encouraged to review open pull requests.
+Doing reviews helps
-  helps reduce the burden on the core team and helps make the project's code
+  reduce the burden on the core team and helps make the project's code better
-  better for everyone.
+  for everyone.
   ```